 The Central Carolina R/C Modelers was formed in the early 70’s by several local radio control enthusiasts.
 The field was located at a club member's back 40 until they outgrew the space.
-We moved to our current location which covers around 10 acres in May of 1991.
+We moved to our current location in May of 1991 which covers around 10 acres.
 We have a dedicated helicopter field with shelter and landing pad.
 The clubhouse includes a well stocked kitchen with all the comforts of home, a shaded area for those warm summer days, two pit areas with electrical service, and a portable necessary room for quiet contemplation.

 Approximately 100 enthusiasts make up our membership with ages ranging from 18 to 80.
 Our interests include sailplanes, electrics, sport planes, helicopters, and giant scale aircraft.
 Power is provided by electric, gas, and glow.
 And information is in an abundance.
 Just make a bouncy landing or a fancy takeoff and the experts will offer all the advice you need!

-Our annual events include our Annual Open House, Cub Day, and an IMAC meet.
-During the year members make club trips to area swap shops and fly-ins, the Southeastern Model Show in Perry, GA, the Toledo Expo in Ohio, and the Joe Nall Giant Scale Fly-In in Woodruff, SC.
+Our annual events include Cub Day and an IMAC meet.
+During the year, members make club trips to area swap shops and fly-ins, the Southeastern Model Show in Perry, GA, the Toledo Expo in Ohio, and the Joe Nall Giant Scale Fly-In in Woodruff, SC.